marcusfarcus2020/Marcus-Lauber---Network-Admin/README.md

 ![Python.png](/Python.png)
 ```
 # Marcus Lauber
-# Program evaluating if one varriable is bigger than anouther
+# Program evaluating if one varriable is bigger than another, showing abilty to understand programing logic and abilty to diagram it

 Dwight = 15
 Schrute = 20